jtkovacs/jtkovacs.github.io/refs/tocs/text-analytics_TOC.md

 - **Clustering.** Grouping similar documents without having a predefined set of categories.
 - **Concept-linking.** Connects related documents by identifying their shared concepts and, by doing so, helps users find information that they perhaps would not have found using traditional search methods."

 ... and some applications specifically enabled by NLP (p.
-213):
+213; for a great example, see [Textio, The Augmented Writing Platform\):](https://textio.com/)

 - **"Question-answering.** ... producing a human language answer when given a human language question. ...
 - **Automatic summarization.** The creation of a shortened version of a textual document by a computer program that contains the most important parts of the original document.